Mace of the House of Representatives of the Philippines: Role in speakership changes

 House Speaker Alan Peter Cayetano presiding a session of the House of Representatives.
-Below him is the mace of the House.
+Below him is the old mace of the House.

 The possession of the mace has been the subject twice when changes in the House speakership happened during the 17th and 18th Congress.
 The first was when Gloria Macapagal Arroyo was elected as speaker, replacing Pantaleon Alvarez, and during the speakership dispute between Alan Peter Cayetano and Lord Allan Velasco.

 In the first instance, the mace was missing in the session hall when allies of Macapagal Arroyo tried to resume the session to formally elect her as the speaker, minutes after President Rodrigo Duterte delivered his State of the Nation Address on July 23, 2018.
 They instead use the old mace (used from 1987 to 2016) from the Legislative Library, Archives and Museum.

 During the election of Lord Allan Velasco at the Celebrity Sports Plaza on October 12, 2020, they used a replica mace with the House's old seal design, which House sergeant-at-arms Ramon Apolinario called as "not the official mace".
 However, this was disputed by representative Rufus Rodriguez saying that it is "merely a symbol of authority and it cannot demise, cannot take precedence or acquire a higher legal authority over the physical warm bodies and those attending through electronic platforms."
 They also used the same mace during their session at the Batasang Pambansa the following day to confirm his election.